Wild Rice with Sausage and Mushrooms

 Low-Carb Diet / Low-Glycemic Diet / South Beach DietSuggestions:

 Wild rice is actually a grass seed and not really rice, and it’s higher in protein, more nutritious, high in fiber, and lower on the glycemic index than rice.
-That makes this Wild Rice with Sausage and Mushrooms a good choice for the original South Beach Diet Phase 2, and other low-glycemic eating plans.
-Wild Rice is also relatively low in carbs, and if you use portion control this dish can work for low-carb diet plans.
+That makes this Wild Rice Stuffing a good choice for the original South Beach Diet Phase 2.
+Wild Rice is also relatively low in carbs, and if you use portion control this dish will be great for low-carb diet plans.

 Find More Recipes Like This One: